Velo Tutorial: Payment Provider Service Plugin

 1

-You can test your extension before publishing your site using functional testing like you would with any backend Velo code.
+You can test your plugin before publishing your site using functional testing like you would with any backend Velo code.
 Make sure your createAccount(), createTransaction(), and refundTransaction() functions' return values are properly formatted.
-To test your extension after deploying, add console logs to your code.
+To test your plugin after deploying, add console logs to your code.
 The results appear in the Site Events log.

-Once your code files are ready, you need to deploy your extension and enable it on your site's dashboard.
+Once your code files are ready, you need to deploy your plugin and enable it on your site's dashboard.

 1. Publish your site.